What are the European Sustainability Reporting Standards (ESRS)?

 Overview of key themes in ESRS reporting standards

-The European Financial Reporting Advisory Group (EFRAG) develops the ESRS standards through comprehensive consultations with a wide range of stakeholders, including industry experts, regulatory bodies, and civil society organizations, ensuring that the standards are robust and applicable across diverse sectors.
+The European Financial Reporting Advisory Group (EFRAG) develops the ESRS standards through comprehensive consultations with a wide range of stakeholders, including industry experts, regulatory bodies, and civil society organisations, ensuring that the standards are robust and applicable across diverse sectors.

 Each standard is meticulously crafted to comprehensively and holistically capture critical aspects of sustainability that a company might influence or be impacted by, aiming to reflect both its current sustainability performance and future commitments.